Additional Campuswide Messaging

-Let’s Be SVL focuses on spreading memorable, repeatable messages on college campuses that strengthen civil discourse.
+More Like US focuses on spreading memorable, repeatable content on college campuses that motivates civil discourse.

 In the wake of the 2024 election and October 7th, the need for constructive political dialogue on college campuses has never been greater.
 Students need skills and confidence to engage across the political spectrum.